 Home to one of the fastest-growing international in the United States, Houston is a convenient place to start an international journey.
 Hundreds of international flights leave from George W. Bush Intercontinental Airport each day, carrying travelers all over the globe.
-Soon, when flights from Houston to Auckland, New Zealand commence, the airport will become one of only four in the world that offers service to all six continents.

 Read ArticlePassport Renewal in San Francisco